 I am a storyteller and a craftswoman.

-My credits include lead editing campaign ads for progressive candidates in the lead up to the 2018 midterm elections with One Vote at a Time, editing two seasons of YouTube Red’s original series, Escape the Night, editing branded content for Google and Lyft, and assistant editing two seasons of Netflix’s Making a Murderer.
+My credits include lead editing campaign ads for progressive candidates in the lead up to the 2018 midterm elections with One Vote at a Time, editing on three seasons of YouTube Red’s original series, Escape the Night, editing branded content for Google and Lyft, and assistant editing two seasons of Netflix’s Making a Murderer.
 I am a member of IATSE Local 700 and can work on union and non-union projects.